LigateProject/Computer-Aided-Drug-Design-workflow-HyperQueue/README.md

 Before installing the dependencies, you have to download `AmbertTools23.tar.bz` from https://ambermd.org/GetAmber.php (registration is required to download it), and put it into the `deps` directory.

+To use the Python packages, you should have Python 3.10 or 3.11.

 ### Docker installation
 Install Docker and run:
 ```bash